What Are Your Kids Going to Do This Summer?

 Summer Bridge Books

 #2 Encourage Household Chores

 - Better Team Players—Kids learn to work cooperatively with others to get jobs done.
-If you want your child to grow into the adult who is a team player at work and great marriage partner at home, teach them how to take responsibility for their share of the work.
+If you want your child to grow into an adult who is a team player at work and a great marriage partner at home, teach them how to take responsibility for their share of the work.

 - Self-Esteem Builder—Do you take pride in a job well done?
 Everyone likes a pat on the back once in a while.
 When you give your kids jobs they can actually do well—and without causing you extra work—the sincere praise you accord them bolsters their self-worth.
 They need to feel like they are integral to your family unit and that their contributions are valued.